bruvellu/cephalic-furrow/3-text/furrow.md

 ({@fig:cauterization}A).
 When the germ band extension is blocked in *btd* and *eve* mutants, no ectopic folds appear at the head--trunk interface ({@fig:cauterization}B, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}).
-Mitotic expansions still compress the neighboring non-dividing cells, but no buckling occurs ({@fig:cauterization}B,C).
+Mitotic expansions compress the neighboring non-dividing cells, but no buckling occurs ({@fig:cauterization}B,C).
 In general, the cauterized mutant embryos show less epithelial deformations compared to non-cauterized mutant embryos ({@fig:cauterization}D--F).
 These